spiderassassin/TelephoneJam/README.md

   * cape still clips, idk how to fix this.
   * recorded a SLAY sound effect for the race mode start - didnt have time to implement oops
   * i love dotween THANK YOU FOR DOTWEEN DEV 2
+  * i hope the stuff is useful!
+Have fun!! :3
   * I also also love flying